-The Fawn River watershed contains the majority of lakes in the county including: Lake George, Snow Lake, Lake James, Jimmerson Lake, Crooked Lake, and Lake Gage.
-The water quality of these lakes and the others in the watershed are important not only to the residents of Steuben County, but downstream as well.
+The Fawn River Watershed encompasses many large and small lake systems north and northwest of the City of Angola.
+This portion of the river system involves the bulk of the county’s largest lakes that are a significant economic base for the region, including: Lake George, Snow Lake, Lake James, Jimmerson Lake, Crooked Lake, and Lake Gage.
+Water quality of these lakes and the others in the watershed are important not only to the residents of Steuben County, but downstream as well.